Cystic Fibrosis

 Exogenous pancreatic enzyme replacement therapy allows for the digestion of lipids and prevents symptoms of steatorrhea.

 A significant percentage of patients develop CF-related diabetes mellitus (CFRD).
-An oral glucose tolerance test should be done yearly, starting by age 10, and treatment instituted when 2-hour glucose levels surpass 200 mg/dL.
-Frequently, HbA1c levels are normal.
+A 2-hour 75-g oral glucose tolerance test should be done yearly, starting by age 10, and treatment instituted when 2-hour glucose levels surpass 200 mg/dL.
+Frequently, HbA1c levels are normal and are not recommended as a screening test.
 CFRD is typically preceded by decline in lung function several years prior to CFRD diagnosis.
 CF patients should not automatically be placed on diabetic diets (due to high caloric needs).
-Instead, insulin therapy should be increased to achieve optimal glycemic control.
+Instead, patients should be prescribed insulin therapy and receive ongoing care provided by a multidisciplinary team with knowledge of CF and diabetes.[15]

 Gastrointestinal